-Although the major cost of motoring has plummeted, the cost of putting petrol in your car still remains a burden for many households.
-But there are ways of keeping your petrol costs down if you follow a few simple steps:
+Although the major cost of motoring has plummeted, the cost of putting petrol or diesel in your car still remains a burden for many households.
+But there are ways of keeping your fuel costs down if you follow a few simple steps:

 Drive more carefully to cut down your fuel consumption

 A simple way to save fuel is by driving more economically.
 Lowering your speed is one easy way to do this.

 Figures from the Driving Standards Agency show that driving at 70mph burns 30 per cent more fuel than at 60mph.

 Other useful tips include accelerating smoothly and not braking too heavily.
 Try to let the car slow down in gear as you approach traffic lights and roundabouts, rather than approaching at full throttle and having to break.